PoiScript/orgize/README.md

 ## Iter

-`Org::iter` function will returns an iteractor of `Event`s, which is a simple wrapper of `Element`.
+`Org::iter` function will returns an iterator of `Event`s, which is a simple wrapper of `Element`.

 ```rust